libp2p/docs/content/concepts/introduction/overview.md

 ## A modular networking stack

-libp2p, (short for "library peer-to-peer", always written in lowercase as "libp2p") is a peer-to-peer (P2P) networking framework that enables the development of P2P applications.
+libp2p, (short for "library peer-to-peer") is a peer-to-peer (P2P) networking framework that enables the development of P2P applications.
 It consists of a collection of protocols, specifications, and libraries that facilitate P2P communication between network participants, known as "[peers](../fundamentals/peers.md)."

+### Peer-to-peer basics

-P2P networks are decentralized networks in which participants communicate directly with one another on a relative "equal footing."
-No central server or authority controls the network, and all peers can communicate with one another directly.
+P2P networks are decentralized, meaning participants communicate directly with one another on a relative "equal footing."
+No central server or authority controls the network.
 P2P networks do not require a privileged set of "servers" that behave differently from their "clients," as in the predominant [client-server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).
-Instead, all peers in a P2P network are treated equally and can send and receive data to and from other peers.

 P2P networks can take many forms, including file-sharing systems like [BitTorrent](https://www.bittorrent.com/), blockchain networks like [Bitcoin](https://bitcoin.org/en/)